pishleback/Python-Computational-Algebra/README.md

 # computational-algebra
-A collection of algorithms in computational algebra
+A collection of algorithms in computational algebra.
+I've stopped working on this in favour of [Algebraeon](https://github.com/pishleback/Algebraeon).

 # Algorithms
 ## Root Isolation